Language selection

 Contaminants

-The Government of Canada continues to address the threat of contaminants by strengthening regulations, developing guidelines, and increasing research and monitoring.
-As part of our effort to share information and data the Pollutants Affecting Whales and their Prey Inventory Tool (PAWPIT), an interactive mapping tool, is available.
-The tool shows estimates of pollutant releases by all identified sources within the habitats of Northern and Southern Resident killer whales and chinook salmon.
-The tool also displays estimated ambient contaminant loads in the Fraser River Basin, and indicates where environmental quality guidelines were exceeded.
+The Government of Canada continues to address the threat of contaminants by strengthening regulations and enforcing them, developing guidelines, and increasing research and monitoring.
+We are now better able to understand the source and quantity of contaminants affecting Southern Resident killer whale and their prey, and to focus our prevention efforts in consequence.
+As part of our effort to share information and data, the Pollutants Affecting Whales and their Prey Inventory Tool (PAWPIT), an interactive pollutant mapping tool, is available.
+The tool shows estimates of pollutant releases by all identified sources within a spatial extent that includes the habitats of Northern and Southern Resident killer whales and freshwater areas important for Chinook salmon.
+The tool also displays estimated ambient contaminant loads in the Fraser River Basin, indicates where environmental quality guidelines were exceeded, and provides the locations of un-remediated contaminated sites.

 Related links